Nothing's in my cart

 Check the tips below to help improve the performance of VIVE Business Streaming.

-- On your computer, open the NVIDIA control panel, and then under 3D Settings, click Manage 3D settings.
+- If your computer is using an NVIDIA graphics card, open the NVIDIA Control Panel.
+Under 3D Settings, click Manage 3D settings.
 In the Global Settings tab, look for Power management mode, and then set it to Prefer maximum performance.

 - If you're experiencing frame drops, check if you're going beyond your play area's boundary.
 If you're constantly hitting your play area's boundary, reset your play area's boundary.